routegy/routegy-docs/app/docs/reference/action-types/README.md

 ---
-title: "Action Types | Reference"
+title: "Action types | Reference"
 description: "How do action types work?"
 ---

-# Action Types
+# Action types

-A action type represents a type of action that can be run for every [event](/reference/events/) created by a [app](/reference/apps/).
+An action type represents a type of action that can be run for every [event](/reference/events/) created by a [app](/reference/apps/).

 Some examples of action types could be:

 * Send SMS
 * Send email
-* Create ticket in the Trello board
+* Create card in a Trello board
 * Send pager alert via Pagerduty
 * Invoke AWS Lambda function